Certification 2.0

 Learn About the Certification 2.0 Program

-Beginning October 1, 2025, SCW members will be required to complete required certification courses by the following deadlines:
+Beginning October 1, 2025, SCW members are required to complete required certification courses by the following deadlines:

 *Note, Certification 2.0 is a tailored approach according to proficiency level.
-For example, Practitioners do not need to complete foundation courses first, only Level 2, Practitioner, requirements.
+For example, Practitioners do not need to complete foundational courses first, only Practitioner requirements.

 Register for Courses